History of the Hungary national football team: Euro 2020 qualification

 In the UEFA Euro 2020 qualifying, Hungary finished fourth in their group.
 On 21 March 2019, Hungary lost to Slovakia 2–0 at the Anton Malatinský Stadium, Trnava, Slovakia.
 However, Hungary beat 2018 FIFA World Cup Finalists Croatia on 24 March 2019 at the Ferencváros Stadion 1–0.
 In June 2019, Hungary beat Azerbaijan and Wales.
 However, in the decisive match against Slovakia, Hungary lost again 1–2 at home.
-On 19 November 2019, Hungary went to Wales to win their last match and qualifiy directly to the Euro 2020.
+On 19 November 2019, Hungary went to Wales to win their last match and qualify directly to the Euro 2020.
 However, Hungary lost 2–0 to Wales.
 Thanks to the results reached in the 2018–19 UEFA Nations League C, Hungary were given the chance to qualify for their Euro 2020.
 In the UEFA Euro 2020 qualifying play-offs, Hungary were drawn in Path A along with Bulgaria, Romania, and Iceland.
 In the first match, Hungary beat Bulgaria 3–1 on 8 October 2020 at the Vasil Levski National Stadium, Sofia, Bulgaria.
 Since Romania lost to Iceland at the Laugardalsvöllur, Reykjavík, Iceland, Hungary could play at the newly-built Puskás Aréna in Budapest.
 One day before the national team's decisive Euro 2020 qualifiers play-off match against Iceland, Rossi was tested positive for COVID-19.
 On 12 November 2020, Hungary qualified for the UEFA Euro 2020 by beating Iceland 2–1 at home.